HOW TO BECOME PERFECTLY HAPPY

 When we read about or meet great spiritual masters, we apprehend in their perfect happiness something of the sublime.
 A dear example is the bodhisattva and great being H.E.
 Garchen Rinpoche, who radiates love for all.
 This great love is the source of his unshakeable joy and courage, lifting everyone who meets him.
 With our dualistic perception we may think, “Oh, how wonderful—but certainly I could never be like that,” yet Garchen Rinpoche said to me personally, “If you want to be like me, here is how I became the way I am”—and held out in his hand a small text called The Thirty-Seven Bodhisattva Practices.
 “Take it literally,” he said.
 “Read it, study it.
 Practice every day, every moment, what is contained in this small book, and you will accomplish what I have accomplished.”

 The Thirty-Seven Bodhisattva Practices are the entire Buddhadharma, distilled as the nectar of bodhicitta, the Great Love.
-This is an unmistaken path, teaching us how to transform the confused self-grasping that creates suffering into the love that brings perfect happiness to ourselves and all beings.
+This is an unmistaken path, teaching us how to transform the confused self-grasping that creates suffering into the love that brings clarity, happiness, peace and wisdom to ourselves and all beings.

-The root text, by Ngülchu Thogme Zangpo (1295 - 1369), is given here (in the scrollable sidebar).
+The root text, by Gyalse Tokme Zangpo (1295 - 1369), is given here, in the scrollable sidebar.
 I encourage friends to study it with some of the many commentaries written by excellent lamas and teachers.
 I especially love the luminous commentary of Dilgo Khyentse: The Heart of Compassion: The Thirty-seven Verses on the Practice of a Bodhisattva (Boston: Shambhala, 2007).

 A good method of study and practice: